Q: What libraries are open for study?

 Q: Can I return books in the library if I have a study reservation?

 A: Yes.
-You can return books at the circulation desk in libraries available for study space.
+You can return books at the circulation desk in libraries open for study space.
+You will need to make a reservation to enter library buildings.
 Find additional book-return options at: Additional book returns options are listed here https://libanswers.usc.edu/access/faq/21354.

 Q: Can I use printers in the library?